opentargets-archive/genetics-app/README.md

 We deploy the public version of this site on [Netlify](https://www.netlify.com/).
 See the [netlify.toml](netlify.toml) for more detail.

+### Customisation

+To add an organisation logo or change colour scheme of the web application add the CSS to `customisations.css`.
+It can be done during application deployment.

 ## Contribute

 Read our [contributing guidelines](CONTRIBUTING.md).